How to nail that job interview with this ultimate guide to writing the perfect thank you note (with templates)

 Jones says he went on to hire this candidate.
 Not only were they the most qualified for the job, but they were also confident enough to add snark, sincerity, and their own professional goals to their thank you note, he says.
 “And it’s that kind of confidence that makes employees successful at my company.”

 He warns that not all snark is the same.
 Don’t be a jerk.
-“Well-intentioned commentary, even when out of the box, is often well-received by the right people,” he says.
+“Well-intentioned commentary, even when out of the box, is often well received by the right people,” he says.

 Send notes to each interviewer

 If multiple people interviewed you, writing each of them a note will show a level of care that helps you stand out among most candidates, according to this Fast Company report.
 Make sure the notes do not appear copied and pasted.
 Personalize those messages if you can by adding bits of details.
 This shows strong interpersonal skills, which are vital in today’s workplace culture.

 Jessica Hernandez, founder of Great Resumes Fast, says it’s a good idea to ensure you leave no one out.
 “I’ve heard from many job hunters that thanking everyone, from the receptionist to the CEO, was key to putting their best foot forward after an interview,” she says.
-“One of my clients who did this reported that even though he wasn’t hired right then, he was asked to come back a few months later to interview for an even better role.”
+“One of my clients who did this reported that, even though he wasn’t hired right then, he was asked to come back a few months later to interview for an even better role.”

 “Even if you don’t get the job—you never know when your paths will cross again,” she says.